How to Get Your Baby to Sleep in a Crib

 When to Start Using a Crib

-Can a newborn sleep in a crib?
-Absolutely.
-It’s both safe and common for newborns to sleep in a crib from day one—as long as it meets current safety standards and includes a firm mattress and snug-fitting sheet with no soft bedding or extras.
+So, when should a newborn be put in a crib?
+There’s no single rule—your little one can sleep in a crib from day one if it meets current safety standards and includes only a firm mattress with a fitted sheet.

 When to Stop Using a Crib